Police Simulation Training

 Training That Advances Performance

-VirTra helps prepare law enforcement officers for real-life incidents so they can return home safely after each shift.
-Each real-world, de-escalation and judgmental use of force training simulator has surreal scenarios that provide an in-depth look into human performance.
-The demands on law enforcement to make critical decisions in tense, uncertain and rapidly evolving situations require that the human performance aspect of cognitive neuroscience and human physiology are taken into account as part of the police training methodology.
+VirTra prepares law enforcement officers for real-life incidents so they—and every member of the community—are protected to the best of their abilities.
+This is accomplished through real-world, de-escalation and judgmental use of force training simulators accompanied with nationally certified curriculum.
+Together they are better equipped with surreal scenarios that provide an in-depth look into human performance and knowledge transfer.
+The demands on law enforcement to make critical decisions in tense, uncertain and rapidly evolving situations require the human performance aspect of cognitive neuroscience and human physiology and are taken into account as part of the police training methodology.

-Research on how to best use law enforcement simulation technology is taken into account within what VirTra does.
-Training scenarios are filmed in superior quality and contain the full fidelity of real actors—thus eliminating ‘video game’ training.
-VirTra’s extensive branching options further increase the realism by allowing scenarios to unfold based on the instructor, trainee or team’s decisions.
+Research on best utilizing law enforcement simulation technology is implemented into everything VirTra does.
+Training scenarios are filmed in superior quality and contain the full fidelity of real actors—thus eliminating ‘video game’ training and training scars.
+VirTra’s known for its extensive branching options further increasing the realism by allowing scenarios to unfold based on the instructor, trainee or team’s decisions.

 Teach, Train, Test and Sustain

 Each law enforcement training simulator is equipped with V-VICTA®—Virtual Interactive Coursework Training Academy—which delivers the only nationally-certified simulation curriculum for law enforcement training.
 These assets are designed to teach, train, test and sustain law enforcement officers.
 The program’s certified curriculum and interactive coursework are developed exclusively with nationally-recognized partnerships for maximum training both inside and out of the police simulator.

-VirTra’s constant improvements, evolution and intensity of new training products and tech stem from our clientele feedback and involvement, including U.S. Customs and Border Patrol, FLETC, Utah Attorney General’s Office, Denver PD, Dallas PD, Inglewood PD, Camden PD, Hillsborough County Sheriff’s Office, Australian Border Force and many more worldwide.
+VirTra’s constant improvements, evolution and intensity of new training products and tech stem from our clientele feedback and involvement, including U.S. Customs and Border Protection, FLETC, Utah Attorney General’s Office, Denver PD, Dallas PD, Inglewood PD, Camden PD, Hillsborough County Sheriff’s Office, Australian Border Force and many more worldwide.

 Training Scenarios in Action